iPack: Intuitive Bin Packing with Large Language Models: Experimental Evaluation

 \subsection{Hardware Setup}

-For real-world experiments, we employ a Franka Research~3 robot manipulator with custom 3D-printed fingers for the gripper which allow us to handle large grocery items with a higher success rate.
-We further use an Orbbec Femto Bolt Camera to capture \mbox{RGB-D} images.
-In all experiments, we execute our neural network models on a workstation equipped with two NVIDIA RTX A6000 GPUs.
+For real-world experiments, we employ a Franka Research~3 robot manipulator with custom 3D-printed gripper fingers that compliantly adapt to fragile items.
+The gripper is based on the Fin Ray effect~\cite{pfaff2011application} and features an embedded force sensor (see Figure~\ref{fig:gripper}).
+This enables closed-loop force control to accommodate objects of different weights and fragilities.
+To capture \mbox{RGB-D} images, we deploy an Orbbec Femto Bolt camera.
+In all experiments, we run model inference on a workstation with two NVIDIA RTX A6000 GPUs.
 The robot control code is executed by a separate computer running Debian Linux with a real-time kernel.
-We further require access to the OpenAI API.